mr-zwets/bchn-api-wrapper/README.md

-## BCHN RPC
+## BCHN-API-Wrapper

-This library is a Typescript wrapper for interacting with the Bitcoin Cash Node (BCHN) RPC interface.
+This library is a Typescript wrapper for interacting with the Bitcoin Cash Node (BCHN) RPC and REST interfaces.

 ### Features

-The library uses modern Typescript to provide a generic request function with typed arguments and responses.
+The library is a wrapper for using both the REST and RPC endpoints of BCHN in a type-safe way.

 The library is easy to get started with.

 The library is actively maintained and has no dependencies.

+### Details

+The `BchnRestClient` uses a class with unqiue methods for each of the endpoints.

+The `BchnRpcClient` uses a request function which uses generics to type arguments and responses.

 ### Install